-Avoid saturated fatsIt’s important that you minimize your consumption of saturated fats because they’re also high in cholesterol.
-These fats are found in beef and pork, butter, cheeses, whole milk, and hydrogenated oils, among other foods.
-As alternatives choose more fish, poultry, plant-based foods, and olive oil.
+It’s important that you minimize your consumption of saturated fats.
+We give you this advice because they raise cholesterol levels in your blood.
+These fats are found in beef and pork, butter, cheese, whole milk and hydrogenated oils, for example.

-Eating raw garlic is one of the best ways to reduce high cholesterol levels.
-Garlic contains antioxidants and other important nutrients that clean the blood vessels, promoting elasticity and preventing cholesterol from adhering to artery walls.
+Eating raw garlic is indeed one of the best ways to reduce high cholesterol.
+Garlic contains antioxidants and other important nutrients that cleanse the blood vessels, thus promoting elasticity and preventing it from adhering to artery walls.

-Consume flaxseedFlaxseed is a major source of omega-3 essential fatty acids that help cleanse your arteries and prevent cholesterol build up.
+Flaxseed is a major source of essential omega-3 fatty acids that help cleanse your arteries.
 Eating a handful of flaxseed every day helps keep cholesterol from adhering to your arteries and causing blockages.
-You can also add flaxseed to your salads, smoothies, and desserts.
+You can also add flaxseed to your salads, smoothies and desserts.